Size: 80 H x 120 W x 2,5 [cm] / 31,5 H x 47,2 W x 1 [in] Year: 2018

 Painting Summertime 6

-Summertime 6 is a new captivating painting combining monochrome colors with summer orange and winter purple.
+Summertime 6 is a new painting combining monochrome colors with summer orange and winter purple.
 Painted on canvas using own technique with the use of acrylic paints.
-Extremely emotional, energizing and unique creation referring to cubist, abstract and realistic painting.
+Emotional, energizing and unique creation referring to cubist, abstract and realistic painting.
 There is a sunbathing girl laying on a kilim carpet made of traditional Spanish tiles.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As the co-founder of Cubism once said, Pablo Picasso:

 “I put in my pictures everything I like.
 So much the worse for the things – they have to get along with one another.”

 There is a well-chosen chosen color scheme and tone game so to get a sensual image in reception while maintaining an elegant and warm form.
 An expressive, mysterious but positively tuning message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
 Ready to hang, with a brass fixing bracket on the back.

 The painting Supergirl 7 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in gloss.
 This painting fits perfectly with modern interiors.
 The leading colors – gold, brown, orange, violet.

 The following quote perfectly brings out the inspiration for this series of paintings:

 “Keep your face to the sun and you will never see the shadows.”

 The painting was shortlisted in April 2018 for International Venice Art and Architecture Festival.